virtualscienceforum/virtualscienceforum/src/floquet-school.md

 List of lectures:

-??? summary "Basics of Floquet engineering of quantum materials"
+??? summary "Basics of Floquet engineering of quantum materials *by Takashi Oka*"

-    by Takashi Oka

     I will give an introductory lecture on the theory of Floquet engineering of quantum materials, in which the properties of the system are controlled by time-periodic forces such as laser fields.